WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 be found in the official LibraryLink `documentation <https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#353220453>`_.

-This allows for an object-oriented programming paradigm and it is the recommended way of referencing C++ objects from Wolfram Language.
+This allows for an object-oriented programming paradigm and it is the recommended way of referencing C++ objects from the Wolfram Language.
 The two most notable alternatives are:

 * recreating C++ objects every time a library function is called